-Dale A. Moore, 62, of 7720 N. County KK, Milton, told a Rock County sheriff’s deputy that the dog wasn’t on his property, barking, growling or approaching him when he shot it with an arrow, according to the criminal complaint.
+Dale A. Moore, 62, of 7720 N. County KK, Milton, told a Rock County sheriff’s deputy that the dog wasn’t on his property and wasn’t barking, growling or approaching him when he shot an arrow into it, according to the criminal complaint.

-The case concerned Rep. Kim Hixson, D-Whitewater, enough that he is drafting “Casey’s Law,” which would allow prosecutors to pursue felony charges in pet assaults involving a deadly weapon without provocation.
+The case concerned Rep. Kim Hixson, D-Whitewater, enough that he is drafting “Casey’s Law,” which would allow prosecutors to pursue felony charges in cases of unprovoked assaults on pets involving a deadly weapon.

-The law is named after the Great Pyrenees, Casey, who was shot with the arrow May 21 while walking with his owner along railroad tracks off County KK in Lima Township.
+The law is named after the Great Pyrenees, Casey, which was shot with an arrow May 21 while walking with his owner along railroad tracks off County KK in Lima Township.
 Casey had to undergo surgery at an animal hospital in Waukesha.

 Hixson announced “Casey’s Law” this week, just days before Moore appeared in Rock County Court on Wednesday on misdemeanor charges of mistreating animals and disorderly conduct.
 Moore is awaiting trial after a not guilty plea was entered in his case.
 He declined to comment after Wednesday’s hearing.

 Under the proposed law, Moore could have been charged with a felony instead of a misdemeanor.

 “Pets are not merely animals living among us—they are friends and family,” Hixson said in a news release announcing “Casey’s Law.”
 “As a state, we cannot allow cruelty to companion animals to occur in any form.”

 James Morke was walking his two dogs when Casey fell behind by 50 to 75 yards.
 Morke turned around and saw an arrow sticking out of the dog.